TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

   - The scale parameter is set to 3 in order to ensure that (Wang et al.; 2019).
   - See [implementation](./analysis.py#L229) for further details.
 #### Metric Normalization
-For comparison across metrics with different scales, the normalization used is specific to each metric:
+For comparison across metrics with different scales, theoretical maximum normalization is used for all metrics.
 - HE: No normalization necessary because it's already limited to [0,1] by definition.
-- MPE: Theoretical maximum normalization is used, which divides by `log2(order!)`.
+- MPE: Maximum is `log2(order!)` (Kilpua et al; 2024).
-- LZC: Theoretical maximum normalization is used, which calculates the maximum as the sequence length divided by the log of (the sequence length) in base (number of unique symbols).
+- LZC: Maximum is the sequence length divided by the log of (the sequence length) in base (number of unique symbols) (Kaspar, Schuster; 1987).
-- DE: Theoretical maximum normalization is used, which simply divides by the log of the number of unique symbols in the discretized signal.
+- DE: Maximum is the log of the number of unique symbols in the discretized signal.
 #### Quantization Methods
 When extending a discrete metric to cover continuous data (LZC and DE), multiple quantization methods are used to improve conclusion robustness.
 Specifically, the included methods are: